Circle actions and geometric quantisation: Resolution approach

 \section{Resolution approach}

-Following Rawnsley \cite{JHR}, given a prequantisable symplectic manifold with polarisation, it is possible to construct a fine resolution for the sheaf of flat sections.
-The propositions contained in this section are extensions of the results in \cite{JHR}; it is mainly an opportunity to fix notation, the replacement of a subbundle of $TM$ by an integral distribution offers no obstruction and, therefore, proofs are omitted.
+Following Rawnsley \cite{JHR}, given a prequantisable symplectic manifold $(M,\omega)$ with polarisation $P$ and prequantum line bundle $(L,\nabla^{\omega})$, it is possible to construct a fine resolution for the sheaf of flat sections $\mathcal{J}$.
+Using the results of section \ref{circleraw}, it is even possible to do it when $P$ has nondegenerate singularities: this is the content of theorems \ref{poincaeli3} and \ref{poincafuck}.

+The propositions contained in this section are extensions of the results in \cite{JHR}; it is mainly an opportunity to fix notation, the replacement of a subbundle of $TM$ by an integrable distribution offers no obstruction and, therefore, proofs are omitted.

+The set $C^{\infty}(M)$ is a commutative $\CC$-algebra and the polarisation induced by a integrable system is both a $C^{\infty}(M)$-module and a $\CC$-Lie algebra; indeed, a Lie subalgebra of vector fields of $M$.
+The Lie algebra and $C^\infty(M)$-module structures are compatible in such a way that $(P,C^{\infty}(M),\CC)$ is an example of a Lie pseudoalgebra (see \cite{Mkz} for precise definitions and a nice account for the history and, various, names of this structure).